I’m embarrassed it took me 40,000 miles to figure this one out.

 I even ordered a Garmin Backup Camera that would wirelessly interface with our navigation unit, just so I could have a camera I could control.
 But pride got the better of me and I canceled the order.
 There HAD to be a way to make it work with the camera THAT WAS ALREADY THERE!

 I’m happy to report, I’ve got it figured out and working.
 And now, you can too.
 It’s not even that hard.
+But before you start tearing apart your van, take note: Ours is a 2015 model year ProMaster.
+They (Fiat) have made some changes to the programming for the camera display since ours was made.

 The key to figuring it out came when I realized that the backup camera turns on if you have the rear doors open.
 This makes perfect sense when you remember that the designer is an idiot.
 Fiat’s reasoning goes like this: If you hear a loud noise, or just want to have a quick look out back, well then clearly you should be forced to pull over, come to a complete stop, exit the vehicle, and check it out.
 But if you’re flying down the highway WITH YOUR BACK DOORS HANGING OPEN, well that’s no big deal!
 No need to stop for that!
 The geniuses at Fiat will turn on the rear view camera so you can watch your stuff fall out the back of the van without even slowing down.